 A. With over 180 religious holidays per year, and everybody taking different courses with different exam dates, we are not able to schedule around every potential situation.
 This is why there are allotments of absences before being dropped.
 We suggest you look at your calendar/syllabus to see if you will miss more than that in a given term, as it may be that a different day/time would better suit your schedule and we would prefer you register for one that better accomodates your situation.

 Q. Can I get the materials/handouts if I miss a group?

 A. You can collect any missed handouts when you attend the next week's group.
 Please let your facilitator know you would like to do this to be sure they bring a copy.

 A: Once you have signed up for a study group, you will receive an email telling you where to meet and how to contact your study group facilitator.
 In addition, that information can be accessed in the My Groups/Waitlists area of the SLC Study Group Registration Website.

 Q: Whom do I contact if I cannot make it to my group meeting?

 A: You should contact your group facilitator.
 If you do not know who your facilitator is, check the SLC Study Group Registration Website or send an email to firstname.lastname@example.org

-Q: Can I attend a group I am not registered for?
+Q: Can I attend a group for which I am waitlisted but not registered?